taichi-dev/awesome-taichi/README.md

 - [CPDeform](https://github.com/lester0866/CPDeform) - Code and data for paper Contact Points Discovery for Soft-Body Manipulations with Differentiable Physics at ICLR 2022 (Spotlight).
 - [PlasticineLab](https://github.com/iquibalamhm/plasticine-lab-cmu) - A Soft-Body Manipulation Benchmark with Differentiable Physics.
 - [TaichiGAME](https://github.com/maksyuki/TaichiGAME) - A lightweight simulation engine in motion planning and control research fields.
+- [TaichiSLAM](https://github.com/xuhao1/TaichiSLAM) - This project is a 3D Dense mapping backend library of SLAM based on Taichi, designed for the aerial swarm.

 ### **Simulation**